 For many years we couldn’t eat it because it is soy based which my girls couldn’t eat either.
 Once our two youngest passed their soy challenges, we tried WOW Butter.
 It smells exactly like peanut butter and I hear it tastes just like it too.Laura, Owner @rusticscoop

 The watermelon seed butter is very similar in taste to Tahini which is used in hummus.
 If you have a sesame seed allergy, it’s an amazing option to make your very own hummus without sesame.
 You can also enjoy this dipped into fruit.

 Brand: Barney Butter

 Almonds are the one nut my daughter can eat.
 We love using Barney Butter BARE almond butter because the flavor is delicious, texture is smooth and there is no added sugar.
-We also like stuffing their crunchy almond butter into dates with a little shaved chocolate on top and flaky sea salt as dessert!Shahla
+You can stuff their crunchy almond butter into dates with a little shaved chocolate on top and flaky sea salt as dessert!Shahla